Chinoontw/waypoints/README.md

-Software Update: JSON Waypoint Extractor (Korepi TP Pack to Unicore.)
+# JSON Waypoint Extractor Unicore

-Key Features:

-User-friendly interface: A simple dialog box lets you easily select the folder containing your JSON files.
-Automatic waypoint extraction: The script automatically scans all JSON files in the chosen folder and extracts position information (x, y, z coordinates).
-Organized output: The extracted waypoints are neatly organized into a new JSON file named "waypoints.json" within the same folder.
-Error handling: The script includes robust error handling to provide feedback on issues like invalid JSON files or missing position data.
+This tool simplifies the process of extracting position data from multiple JSON files.

+## Features

+* User-friendly interface
+* Automatic waypoint extraction
+* Organized output
+* Error handling

-How to Use:
+## How to Use

-Download: Obtain the uni.ese
-Run: Execute the exe
+1. Download the `uni.exe`.
+2.
-Select folder: Choose the folder containing your JSON files when prompted.
+3. Choose the folder with your JSON files.
-Wait: The script will process the files and create the "waypoints.json" output.
-Review: Open "waypoints.json" to view your extracted waypoint data.
-Important Note:

-This script is designed for JSON files that contain a "position" key with a list of three numerical values (x, y, z).
+**Note:** This tool is designed for JSON files with a "position" key containing three numerical values (x, y, z) and Unicore.cloud.

-Ensure that your JSON files are valid and correctly formatted.
+## Changelog

+**Version 1.0**

+* **Initial Release:**
+    * Extracts position data (x, y, z) from JSON files.
+    * Creates a `waypoints.json` file with the extracted data.
+    * Includes error handling for invalid JSON and missing position data.